threeandthreee/Archipelago/worlds/k64/docs/en_Kirby 64 - The Crystal Shards.md

-# Kirby's Dream Land 3
+# Kirby 64 - The Crystal Shards

 ## Where is the settings page?